evanx/component-validator/README.md

    supervisor:
       type: 'supervisor'
 ```
-where the component is requiring a reference to its supervisor.
+where the component is requiring a reference to its supervisor in its `state.`

+Further below, we propose an experimental "implicit class properties" preset, specifically for `state` props.
+In that case, for the sake of terseness, we might prefer certain key dependencies in `state` rather than `state.context.`

 ### Lifecycle functions